Pitam Pura

 Pitampura is a residential area in North West Delhi district of Delhi, India.
 It is located adjacent to Rohini.
 It is a planned neighbourhood developed by the Delhi Development Authority in the 1980s and Pitampura TV Tower, was built in 1988.
 Dilli Haat Pitampura is also situated near the TV tower.
 Situated in west Delhi, it is an upscale residential, commercial and retail centre.
 The area is encompassed between Outer and Inner Ring Roads, NH-1 and Rohtak Road.
-It has two wards, Pitampura and Pitampura North, under the Rohini zone of Municipal Corporation of Delhi.
+It has two wards, Pitampura and Pitampura North, under the Keshav Puram zone of Municipal Corporation of Delhi.

 It is serviced by the Pitampura metro station, Kohat Enclave, and Netaji Subhash Place metro station of Delhi Metro's Red Line.

 Overview

 It is home to many government servants from central administrative services.
 This locality got its name from the "Pitampura Village" located near Madhuban Chowk, this village's history is around 400–500 years old.
 It was developed by the Delhi Development Authority in 1980s.

 Delhi's second Dilli Haat, a traditional food and crafts bazaar, was developed by Delhi Tourism and Transportation Development Corporation in Pitampura, close to Pitampura TV Tower and spread over 7.2 hectares, started in 2003, and opened in April 2008.
 Delhi Development Authority has developed a new HIG Housing Complex near TV Tower, as a part of its Delhi Development Authority Housing Scheme – 2008.

 Pitampura also attracts people from all over Delhi for shopping due to many high-class brands present and the presence of Netaji Subhash Place, Pitampura, a place to hang out.